CGCookie/retopoflow/docs/v4/changelist.md

 This document contains details about what has changed in Retopoflow in version 4.

+## 4.1.9

+- Added 5.2 compatibility
+- Fixed occasional incorrect normals when tweaking without transforms applied
+- Fixed theme not always being reset when exiting Retopoflow
+- Fixed error in add-on preferences Tweaking panel
+- Fixed status bar hotkey hints not drawing in Blender 4.2
+- Fixed issue with drawing with Apple Pencil when mouse isn't in 3D View

 ### 4.1.8

 - Fixed issue with Relax brush with mirror boundary clipping